Uta Pippig and Take The Magic Step at the B.A.A. 5K, the Hoyt Foundation, and the Dana-Farber Marathon Challenge at the 116th Boston Marathon

-Uta’s work with Take The Magic Step has been featured on PBS and ABC News as well as in Runner’s World, Newsmax, and many other publications.
+Uta’s work with Take The Magic Step has been featured on PBS and ABC News as well as in Runner’s World and other publications.

 During the Marathon weekend, Uta will be a featured speaker at the Team Hoyt Pasta Dinner on April 14th and the Dana-Farber Marathon Challenge Pasta Party next day.
 Then she will join the Hoyt Foundation runners at the starting line in Hopkinton on Monday morning, April 16th, to provide encouragement and support for the athletes who have come from all over America, Canada, and Australia to take part in this wonderful athletic endeavor.